rashmichaudhary24/genai-learning-journal/14-Semantic-Search.md

   > "Which documents mean the same thing?"

-### Enterprise AI Perspective

-Semantic search can be thought of as the retrieval skeleton of many modern enterprise AI systems.

 ## What Surprised Me

 * Search engines historically relied much more heavily on exact keyword matching than I had realized.